-Administration recognises that the proposed alignment of this route is through Hyde Park.
-Hyde Park is a key urban park in the region and is currently a predominantly pedestrian environment.
-Administration does not support the alignment of the cycle route through Hyde Park and a preferred route is included in the City's Bike Plan 2013, Figure 8-1.
-The preferred route is located on the western boundary of Hyde Park, along Palmerston Street connecting to Roe Street, then Milligan Street.
-If the route through Hyde Park is progressed the suitability of an elevated pathway would need to be further considered in terms of environmental implications such as tree removal and habitat loss.
+The proposed alignment of this high speed cycle route through Hyde Park is of significant concern and is not supported.
+Hyde Park is a key urban park in the region and is a high amenity pedestrian environment.
+A different route for this PSP is included in the City's Bike Plan 2013, Figure 8-1 located on the western boundary of Hyde Park, along Throssell Street and Palmerston Street connecting to Roe Street, then Milligan Street.
+The proposed route through Hyde Park is not supported by the City and the Department of Transport should work with the City to progress the proposed strategic bicycle route in the City's Bike Plan.